 Ranked choice voting is an election voting system in which a voter uses a ranked ballot to indicate the voter’s preference between candidates and the results are determined using the ranked-choice voting count.

-LB 125 HAS BEEN REFERRED TO A COMMITTEE, SO WHAT HAPPENS NEXT?
+LB 125 and LB 793 have BEEN REFERRED TO A COMMITTEE, SO WHAT HAPPENS NEXT?

 - In Person Testimony: As always, persons attending a public hearing in person will have an opportunity to present verbal testimony to the committee and be subject to questioning by the committee members.
 In-person testimony is generally limited to 5 minutes although the chair of each committee has discretion to modify that time limit.
 Persons verbally testifying will be listed as a testifier on the committee statement as has been the practice, and have their position included within the official committee hearing record.